Our Trustees

 Trustee

 David was born in Wallsend and apart from a 3 year degree course in Huddersfield, he has lived in the North East all of his life.
 He is the father of 3 amazing children, Shania, Kelsey and Harley, and has a huge passion for helping people, making a difference, and personal development.
+He has worked in urgent airfreight for 12 years as Sales & Operations Director, followed by 20 years in the Pharmaceutical Industry in various corporate roles.

 David now has his own Mental Performance and Mindset Company, working in business, sport, and helping people in their personal life overcome obstacles and achieve their ambitions.
+He also likes to keep fit and regularly takes on challenges, the last being ‘The Wall’, a 70 mile Ultramarathon from Carlisle to Newcastle.
+David is looking forward to making a difference in a huge new way, meeting new people, and learning lots representing the amazing Dragonfly Cancer Trust.

 Trustee